safe-global/safe-apps-sdk/README.md

   "iconPath": "myAppIcon.svg"
 }
 ```
-> Note: iconPath it's the public relative path where Safe-multisig will try to load your app icon.
+> Note: iconPath it's the public relative path where the Safe Multisig will try to load your app icon.
 For this example, it should be https://yourAppUrl/myAppIcon.svg.

-When your app is live, you can import it to Safe-multisig app.
-To do so, you should select the Tabs app:
+When your app is live, you can import it to the Safe Multisig application.
+To do so, you should select the "Apps" tab:

 ![alt text][safeAppsTab]

-[safeAppsTab]: https://raw.githubusercontent.com/gnosis/safe-apps-sdk/master/assets/safe-tab-apps.png "Safe apps tab"
+[safeAppsTab]: https://raw.githubusercontent.com/gnosis/safe-apps-sdk/master/assets/safe-tab-apps.png "Safe Multisig: Apps tab"

-And then from the `Manage Apps` button link add your app:
+And use the `Manage Apps` button and add add your app using a link:

 ![alt text][safeAddApp]

-[safeAddApp]: https://raw.githubusercontent.com/gnosis/safe-apps-sdk/master/assets/third-pary-app-modal.png "Safe add app"
+[safeAddApp]: https://raw.githubusercontent.com/gnosis/safe-apps-sdk/master/assets/third-pary-app-modal.png "Safe Multisig: Add Safe App"

 ## License